AndreasChristensen89/salary_struggle/README.md

 To do list:
 - Include endurance in energy drawn - DONE
 - Include ajax call at the of interview to avoid players refreshing to restart interview
+- Make all items in shop digital so no address is needed